The common denominator among all of Interfaith’s volunteers is their commitment to serve our neighbors in need.

 Thrift Shop Volunteering

 If you can commit to a weekly shift in our shop, please fill out this questionnaire.
 PLEASE NOTE: This form is to collect info only.
-If you are selected to fill one of our shifts, we will reach out to you.
+If you pre-qualify to fill one of our shifts, we will reach out to you.

 Thrift Shop job descriptions and responsibilities: